mohammadalihumayun/spatial_AE/README.md

 # Spatial_AE

+The repository contains python implementation for an unsupervised speech representation learning model evaluated over automatic keyword spotting.
+The relevant paper for the proposed model is currently under review, and we will update its information if accepted.

+For any queries, please contact: mohammadalihumayun@gmail.com

-Following steps represent the flow of experiments in terms of the code in main.py file
+TFollowing steps represent the flow of experiments in terms of the code in main.py file

 ## Input and output data directories
 First of all the directory to save the results and the directory to load the input speech dataset are selected